undeMalum/portfolio/content/posts/approaching-the-splits/index.md

 - [Learning outcomes](#learning-outcomes)

 # A brief summary
-Having read the about me section, you should know **I did karate for almost 7 years of my earliest childhood.** Not only was it about "how to hit", but more importantly about `athleticism`.
-We did a lot of gymnastic, stretching and so on.
+Having read the ["About me"](/portfolio/about/) section, you should know that **I did karate for almost 7 years of my earliest childhood**.
+Contrary to popular belief, it wasn’t merely about fighting, but primarly about `athleticism`.
+We did a lot of gymnastics, stretching and so on at the time.

 ***
 {{< neighbouring >}}